Get Help Today(855) 593-1695

 Reach out to a treatment provider and learn how you can create the life you want.

 How Is Self-Love Different Than Self-Esteem?

-Self-esteem and self-love are connected; however, they are uniquely different.
+Self-esteem and self-love are connected.
+However, they are uniquely different.
 Self-love focuses on notions of acceptance, comfortability, and respect for the self.
 Self-esteem refers to ways people perceive themselves, estimate their capacity, and estimate their value.
 People with higher self-esteem report more confidence, happier moods, and less drug and alcohol use.
 Those with low self-esteem may be too hard on themselves, fail to take action as they lack self-confidence, devalue their uniqueness, and struggle with creating boundaries.

-The Relationship Between Self-Love, Self-Esteem, and Substance Abuse
+The Relationship Between Self-Love, Self-Esteem, And Substance Abuse

-Studies revealed young girls who have higher self-esteem report a higher likelihood to abuse drugs in the future.
+Studies revealed young girls who have lower self-esteem report a higher likelihood to abuse drugs in the future.
 Similar studies also reveal some young men with lower self-esteem are more likely to consume alcohol.
 Suffers of substance abuse may feel they are not appreciated, valued, or unique and don’t see any risk involved with consuming drugs or alcohol.
 Others may have turn to alcohol to help them develop temporary confidence, slowly using it to replace inferiority complexes and constant feelings of low self-esteem.